fhumbertodf/dicionario/Textos5.md

 A good friend will make your journey through life more pleasant.
 Make friends along the way, and the path through life will be very rewarding.*

-## 207 A Funny Thing Happened on the way to School
+## 207 - A Funny Thing Happened on the way to School.

 >*Last Friday it was very windy.
 I was walking down the street with my friend John.